Marunizer/MyApplication/README.md

 # Currently runnable ?
 Yes.

-But not without access to the modeler and AR view as before.
+But not download function yet to see 3d object and  not with access to the AR view, only 3D modeler.

-Changing how data is stored in app and how items are traversed.
+the modeled item is hardcoded at the moment, so Need to fix downloading

  Also: issues may arise when compiling native-lib.cpp, the Draco library is not included

 Why?

 In the middle of setting up the Decompression system from Draco (https://github.com/google/draco)

 using Draco involves using C/C++ natively within Android Studio to be called by a JAVA Activity.